Home > A Short Escape Along the Dordogne River

 Discover this region's treasures — Domme, La Roque Gageac, Beynac, Sarlat, and more — at your own pace.
 For riders who wish to cover more ground, we’ll gladly provide longer options (from 35 to 80 km; 22 miles to 50 miles).

-This trip starts and ends in Souillac (how do I get there?) which is well-serviced by train from Toulouse or Paris.
+This trip starts and ends in Souillac (how do I get there?) which is well served by trains from Toulouse or Paris.

 Customized itineraries can be created for parties of 6 and more.